microsoft/botframework-solutions/docs/_docs/skills/samples/calendar.md

 - Find an Event's Duration
   - *How long will the next meeting last?*
   - *What's the duration of my 4 PM meeting?*
+- Find a MeetingRoom
+  - *Find a meeting room at 3 PM*
+  - *Is the room 325 open right now?*
 - Time Remaining
   - *How long until my next meeting?*
   - *How many minutes free do I have before next scheduled appointment?*